 To read more about Professor Clark’s achievements, click here.

-Since then, Bionics Institute researchers have developed medical devices that will change the lives of people living with Alzheimer’s disease, hearing impairment, Parkinson’s disease, Crohn’s disease, rheumatoid arthritis and stroke.
-This includes:
+Since then, Bionics Institute researchers have developed medical devices that will change the lives of people living with Alzheimer’s disease, hearing impairment, Parkinson’s disease, Crohn’s disease, epilepsy and rheumatoid arthritis.

 Australiaʼs first-generation bionic eye prototype implanted in clinical trials in 2018, commercialised by Bionic Vision Technologies.